marcbezem/INF223/README.md

 10

-\- equivalence relations and equivalence classes
+   1. equivalence relations and equivalence classes
-\- quotient sets and natural maps
+   1. quotient sets and natural maps
-\- unique factorization of maps
+   1.unique factorization of maps
-\- equivalences as abstraction in mathematics
+   1. equivalences as abstraction in mathematics
-\- representatives and normal forms
+   1. representatives and normal forms
-\- quotient path categories
+   1. quotient path categories

 1. Lecture